Manufacturing Analytics Vendor Selection Checklist for 2026

 Compare

-Score each vendor on a 1–3 scale per criterion (1 = does not meet, 2 = partially meets, 3 = fully meets).
+Score each vendor 1–3 per criterion.
 Weight Must-Have criteria at 3×.
-Calculate a weighted total per vendor and compare.
-Any vendor scoring "1" on a Must-Have criterion should be flagged for clarification before advancing to contract negotiation — a Must-Have gap identified after signing is a deployment risk, not a negotiation point.
+A "1" on any Must-Have should be flagged before contract negotiation — a gap identified after signing is a deployment risk, not a negotiation point.

 Evaluation DimensionWhat to Verify in DemoContract RequirementDisqualifier if Missing

-ConnectivityLive connection to your ERP and PLC type during demo — not vendor-managed dataNamed connectors and SLAs in scope of work
+ConnectivityLive connection to your ERP and PLC type — not vendor-managed dataNamed connectors and SLAs in scope of work

 OEE AnalyticsOEE configured with your definitions — Availability, Performance, Quality, Six Big LossesOEE methodology documented in contract